ebi-uniprot/protvar-fe/public/help.md

 ALT - The alternative allele at this position.
 This must be a single nucleotide for ProtVar.

-Meta information and header lines are ignored by ProtVar Further details regarding the VCF format can be found here: https://samtools.github.io/hts-specs/VCFv4.2.pdf
+Meta information and header lines are ignored by ProtVar Further details regarding the VCF format can be found here: [VCF pdf](https://samtools.github.io/hts-specs/VCFv4.2.pdf)

 ProtVar is as forgiving as possible with regards to the input format and will attempt to interpret the input if possible.
 For example the following formats can be read:
 >X 149498202 .
 C/G